cabo/deref-id/draft-bormann-t2trg-deref-id.md

 something can be placed that can be retrieved when encountering such a URI.

+[^status]

-The present -00 version is a stub to draw some attention to the opportunity that this pattern would benefit from a common description, documenting its benefits and pitfalls, and some mitigations for the latter.
+[^status]: The present -01 version is a stub to draw some attention to the
+    opportunity that this pattern would benefit from a common description, documenting its benefits and pitfalls, and some mitigations for the latter.

 --- middle